ox-it/munki-staging/README.md

 to use a configuration file; however most options for the development, testing and production setup above are available on the command line.

+Note that if you use a configuration file you will need to specify a Munki repository section; this is because using the configuration file allows more than one repository to be used, overriding the default option from the command line.

 ### Example

 ```